developer239/factoriotools-factorio-http-controls/README.md

 # Factorio With HTTP Controls

-All-in-one Docker container with Factorio server and NestJS HTTP API for RCON management.
-Provides REST endpoints for minimal server control.
+Docker container with Factorio server and NestJS HTTP API for RCON management.

 ## Setup